pedramsoofi064/my-resume/README.md

 Welcome!
 This repository contains the source code for my résumé, written in LaTeX.
-Also you can use it for cover letter too.
+Also, you can use it for a cover letter, too.

 You can download the latest compiled PDF from the Releases section:

-👉 Download Latest Resume￼ [releases] [releases]
+👉 Download Latest Resume￼ [releases]

 [releases]: https://github.com/pedramsoofi064/my-resume/releases